 - developing new methods for resilient agriculture and efficient production of fertilizer from nitrogen.
 (3) Metallic element utilization - using universal metals to create highly active catalysts and using plants and microbes to recover rare metals from waste.
 (4) Research platforms - using state-of-the-art infrastructure to provide metabolomics and chemical biology platforms to institutes in Japan and abroad.
-Center for Integrative Medical Sciences (IMS) pp. 8, 10, 11, 29 MS in Yokohama is contributing to the creation of new medical sciences for the future of human health.
+Center for Integrative Medical Sciences (IMS) pp. 11, 12, 31 The second seco sciences for the future of human health.
 The new medical sciences combine the research of homeostasis that underpins our bodies and how its breakdown leads to diseases with comprehensive analysis of the genomic diversity in individuals and identification of the genetic causes of disease and drug responsiveness.
 Its efforts are contributing to the advancement of personalized and preventive medicine for predicting individual diseases and the development of preventive methods and treatments tailored to the individual.
-Center for Emergent Matter Science (CEMS) pp. 13, 14, 16, 36
+Center for Emergent Matter Science (CEMS) pp. 16, 17, 19, 36